paulpark71/eco395m-Group2-Final-Project/README.md

 * NLTK: https://www.nltk.org/index.html
 * gender guesser: https://pypi.org/project/gender-guesser/

-2. Sentiment Analysis
+**2. Sentiment Analysis(sentiment.py)**

-[Procedures]
+**2.1 Sentiment score by each reviews(sentiment_analysis.py)**
+    - Reading: Read review.csv from Outscraper in the directory
+    - Scoring: Putting each reviews into the function **SentimentIntensityAnalyzer of NLTK Vader** package to get scores(Positive/Negative/Neutral/Compound)
+    - Output: This result is in the "sentimental_data.csv" in the store
+* Positive: positive word's score by each reviews
+* Negative: negative word's score by each reviews
+* Netural : netutral word's score by each reviews
-    * 2.1 Getting sentiment scores(Positive/Negative/Neutral/Compound) by each reviews
+* Compound: compound score by each reviews

-    * 2.2 Mean and Standard Deviation of sentiment scores by each places
+**2.2 Mean and Standard Deviation of sentiment scores by each places**
-        - We used **NLTK.Vader** package to get sentiment scores by each reviews
-        - We pushed each reviews into vader_analyzer function by NLTK.Vader package and got scores
-        - After that, we also got the mean and the standard deviation of these scores by each places
+    - Mean/Standard Deviation: We also got the mean and the standard deviation of these scores by *each places*
+    - Output: This result is in the "senti_plus_count_basic" in the artifacts with being integrated with other results

+**2.3 CreatingReview_r**
+    - The sentment.py includes after reading reviews.csv, we create **review_r.csv** added to gender guesser from author title in the reveiw.csv.

 [Packages]
 * NLTK: https://www.nltk.org/_modules/nltk/sentiment/vader.html